MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ms.reviewer: mwahl
 ---

-# Manage the relationship to user accounts in applications which did not match to users in Microsoft Entra ID
+# Manage the relationship to user accounts in applications that did not match to users in Microsoft Entra ID

-When integrating an existing application with Microsoft Entra ID, for provisioning or single-sign on (SSO), there may be users in the application's data store which do not correspond to users in Microsoft Entra ID.
+When integrating an existing application with Microsoft Entra ID, for provisioning or single-sign on (SSO), there may be users in the application's data store that do not correspond to users in Microsoft Entra ID, or that did not match.

 The Microsoft Entra provisioning service relies upon configurable matching rules to determine whether a user in Microsoft Entra ID corresponds to a user in the application, searching the application for a user with the matching property from a Microsoft Entra ID user.
 For example, suppose the matching rule is to compare a Microsoft Entra ID user's `userPrincipalName` attribute with an application's `userName` property.
 When a user in Microsoft Entra ID with a `userPrincipalName` value of `alice.smith@contoso.com` is assigned to an application's role,  Microsoft Entra provisioning service will first perform a search of the application using a query such as `userName eq "alice.smith@contoso.com"`.
 If the application search indicates no users match, then Microsoft Entra provisioning service will create a new user.

 If the application does not already have any users, then this process will populate the application's data store with users as they are assigned in Microsoft Entra ID.
 However, if the application already has users, then two situations may arise.
 First, there may be people with accounts in the application but the matching fails to locate them - perhaps the user is represented in the application as `asmith@contoso.com` rather than `alice.smith@contoso.com` and so the search Microsoft Entra provisioning service performs does not find them.
 In that situation, the person may end up with duplicate accounts in the application.
-Second, there may be people with accounts in the application which have no accounts in Microsoft Entra ID.
+Second, there may be people with accounts in the application that have no accounts in Microsoft Entra ID.
 In this situation, Microsoft Entra provisioning service will not interact with them, however, if the application is configured to rely upon Microsoft Entra ID as its sole identity provider, those users will be unable to sign in: the application will redirect the person to sign in with Microsoft Entra ID but the person does not have a user account there.

-These inconsistencies between Microsoft Entra ID and an existing applications can happen for a number of reasons, including
+These inconsistencies between Microsoft Entra ID and an existing application's data store can happen for a number of reasons, including:

 * the application owner creates accounts in the application directly, such as for contractors or vendors, who are not represented in a system of record HR source but did require application access
 * identity and attribute changes, such as a person changing their name, were not being sent to either Microsoft Entra ID or the application, and so the representations are out of date in one or the other system, or
 * the organization was using an identity management product which independently provisioned Windows Server AD and the application with different communities.
 For example, store employees needed application access but did not require Exchange mailboxes, so store employees were not represented in Windows Server AD or Microsoft Entra ID.

-Before enabling provisioning or SSO to an application with existing users, you should check to ensure that users are matching, and investigate and resolve those which did not match.
+Before enabling provisioning or SSO to an application with existing users, you should check to ensure that users are matching, and investigate and resolve those that did not match.

-## Determining if there are users which did not match
+## Determining if there are users that did not match

 If you have already determined the list of users in the application which do not match those in Microsoft Entra ID, then continue in the next section.